“Just because I sleep with you, doesn’t mean I have to ski with you.”

 2. Never Try to Teach Your Spouse How to Ride

 We repeat it because it’s that important.
-Seriously, pay for the lessons.
+Seriously, get the lessons.
 Having said that, once both partners are passed the “total beginner phase” there is a lot of great enjoyment you can have together on the hill.
 Still, tread lightly even when offering a simple tip here or trick there.
 Ski slopes can quickly become relationship minefields.

 3. Not Every Run is for Everyone